haasn/hsbooru/README.md

                            CPU cores, but no more than 4.
 Going too high can be slower, if the server decides to rate limit.
-  -r,--retryCount N        How often to retry each network request before giving up. (default: 3) -m,--minTags N           Only store posts with this many tags or more. (default: 0) -v,--verbose             Print data about every URL and post.
+  -r,--retryCount N        How often to retry each network request before giving up. (default: 3) -m,--minTags N           Skip posts with fewer tags than this.
+They will be retried
+                           automatically (default: 0)
+  -b,--blackList TAG..
+Delete posts with any of these tags.
+  -w,--whiteList TAG..
+Delete posts without at least one of these tags.
+  -v,--verbose             Print data about every URL and post.
 Can be slow!
   -h,--help                Show this help text